 Who are Sanusi Lamido Sanusi’s Wives?

 The former Emir of Kano has three wives.
-Starting off, Sanusi’s first wife is the sister of the current Emir, Alhaji Aminu Ado Bayero and the daughter of late Emir of Kano, Alhaji Ado Bayero.
+Starting off, Sanusi’s first wife is the sister of the current Emir, Alhaji Aminu Ado Bayero, and the daughter of the late Emir of Kano, Alhaji Ado Bayero.

 After fruitful years of marriage to Sadiya Ado Bayero, Sanusi as religion permits went on to marry two other wives.
-Pictured below is Sanusi Lamido Sanusi’s wives; Maryam, Rakiya, and Sadiya Ado Bayero.
+Pictured below are Sanusi Lamido Sanusi’s wives; Maryam, Rakiya, and Sadiya Ado Bayero.

 Who was Sanusi Lamido Sanusi’s Girlfriend?